quipucords/quipucords/docs/source/authentication.rst

 Authentication
 --------------
-This section breaks down the different authentication models used within Quipucords from interacting with the server from the command line or how the server interacts with remote systems.
+This section breaks down the different authentication models used within Quipucords from interacting with the server from the command line to how the server interacts with remote systems.

 Quipucords Authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^